AdamHadouTemsamani/Spring2025/Computer Systems Performance/W6/CUDA-Lecture.md

 **Shared memory** is a small, fast memory space by all thrads in a block.
 * Significantly faster than global memory
-SMEM enables threads within a block to share data which can lad to substantial performance improvmeent by:
+SMEM enables threads within a block to share data which can lead to substantial performance improvmeent by:
 *  **Reducing Redundant Memory Accesses**
    *  If multiple threads need the same data, they cn share it in shared memory instead of each thread detching it seperately from global memory.
 * **Minizing GLobal Memory Latency**
   * Global memory access is slow compared to shared memory.
 Using shared memory avoids repeatedly access global memory for frequently used data.
 * **Enabling Thread Collbaoration**
-  * THreads ca share intermediate results via shared memory, making it easier to implement cooperative algorithms.
+  * THreads can  share intermediate results via shared memory, making it easier to implement cooperative algorithms.

 ### Example (Maxmimum)